ilhanmaghriby/country-insight/README.md

 ## Project Overview

-Country Chatbot is a web-based application that allows users to interact with an AI assistant to get information about various countries.
+Country Insight is a web-based application that allows users to interact with an AI assistant to get information about various countries.
 The frontend displays a list of countries along with details such as capitals, currencies, and languages.
 Users can also start a conversation with the AI assistant to learn more about a specific country.
 The backend uses the LLaMA model from OpenAI to generate AI responses based on user queries.

 ## Setup Instructions